danvk/boggle-paper/paper/paper.typ

     Queue <- S_i
 ```

-The appeal of this approach is that, when `bound(S)` is low, we can
+The appeal of this approach is that, when $"bound"(S)$ is low, we can
-discard the entire set `S` without having to evaluate every board in
+discard the entire set $S$ without having to evaluate every board in it.
-that set.
 Now we need to define the branch and bound operations.

 === Board classes and the branch operation
 <board-classes-and-the-branch-operation>